chethanmandya/SphMediaDemo/README.md

 The app leverages several modern Android components and libraries:

 - **UI Components**:
-- **Paging-compose**
+- **Paging 3 Framwork**
-      `Paging-compose` efficiently loads large data sets in chunks, reducing memory usage and improving performance.
+      `Paging 3` efficiently loads large data sets in chunks, reducing memory usage and improving performance.
 It integrates with ViewModel to ensure data survives configuration changes and supports automatic updates as users scroll.

 - **LazyVerticalGrid for ListView**
   `LazyVerticalGrid` creates a vertically scrolling grid layout, similar to RecyclerView, optimizing item composition for performance.
 It allows customizable item layouts and supports dynamic sizing for adaptable UI design.